pablerass/pablerass.github.io/_posts/2015-08-06-git-from-plumber-to-porcelain.md

 Being *Git* a distributed control version system, this folder represents a full individual consistent repository.

+In this folder structure we can distinguish the three main parts that represents a working repository:

+* The _repository_: As we are talking of an distributed CVS, everything contained inside the `.git` directory represents a full individual consistent directory.

+* The _working directory_: Contains the directory and file structure extracted from the _repository_ and managed by the user.
+Is used to access and modify _repository_ content.

+* The _staging area_: Represented by the `index` file placed in the root of `.git` directory, act as a site of interchange of files between the _working directory_ and the _repository_ itself.
+The staging area also represents the content of a commit if it where created in this point in time.

-In this post, I intend to cover at least `HEAD`, `index`, `objects` and `refs` files and directories, despite `index` is not yet created.
+In this post, I intend to cover at least `HEAD`, `index`, `objects` and `refs` files and directories.
 Each of them contains all the information used by *Git* to manage file  versions, branches and everything is done when `commit`, `branch` or `checkout` commands are executed.
 However we will not talk about `pull`, `push` and `clone` commands, that are used for synchronizing different repositories.

 # Git internals

 If you see it from its internals, *Git* is a _key-value_ store of objects.
 The key is calculated using a _sha_ function over the value adding some meta data.
 In a simple way, the content is stored as a file into the `object` folder using its name to represent the key value.
+Repository objects contains all information of the repository full history, with its directories and files.

+# Git objects

 There are four types of object *Git* can store: